nguacon01/QM/README.md

 - `MaxNbProcessors` : the maximum number of processors allowed for one job
 - `job_file` : name of the job description file, file can be xml or cfg file types (see below)
 - `MailActive` : If MailActive is TRUE, a mail is sent when a job is finished
+- `launch_type` : The way jobs are launched - either blocking (one at a time) or non-blocking (as many jobs in parallele as MaxNbProcessors allows)
 - `Debug` : debug mode, should not be active in production mode

 ####WEB_QMserver